by Nina Stoller-Lindsey

 One resource we know and love, Embrace Race, is a nonprofit that delivers on its promise to help all parents raise kids who are thoughtful, informed and brave about race.
 Our Co-Founders Meghan and Brian Fitzgerald have relied on their incredible resources, both in their work at Tinkergarten and in their parenting of three young children.

-When we we shared a link to Embrace Race earlier this week, we also asked for our community to share any resources they have found helpful in their own quest to raise anti-racist children.
-The Tinkergarten community came through with events, talks, books, websites and experts.
+When we we shared a link to Embrace Race this past June, we also asked for our community to share any resources they have found helpful in their own quest to raise anti-racist children.
+The Tinkergarten community came through with websites and experts.
 Here they are, collected and vetted by our Learning team.

 This list is by no means exhaustive but it’s a start.
 Please feel free to comment with any additional resources we should consider.
 Thank you all for joining us in this essential work.